isabellazy/Programming2_FinalProject/USAGE.md

 conda activate project_py
 ```
 ---
-# Gives permissions to the run_test.sh and execute run_test.sh
+# Give permissions to the run_test.sh and execute run_test.sh
 This way, you can run the test, which will unzip the H1N1 archive, create a database from the FASTA file, run BLAST against an unknown H1N1 query sequence, and classify it.

 ```bash